Skip to Content

 The content on this page has been translated automatically.
 Go to the original page.

-With legal expenses insurance, insurers offer affordable access to legal assistance in preventing and resolving conflicts and disputes for many Dutch people.
-Every year, insurers help more than 400,000 customers, including in the areas of work, income, consumer law and traffic accidents.
+With the legal expenses insurance, insurers offer many Dutch people affordable access to legal assistance in preventing and resolving conflicts and disputes.
+Every year, insurers help more than 400,000 customers, including in the areas of employment, income, consumer law and traffic accidents.

-With most insurers you can take out legal expenses insurance.
-However, many insurers do not carry out legal assistance themselves, but work with a permanent executor.
-Who this executor is, is always stated in the policy conditions.
-Three types of legal aid administrators are active in the Netherlands:
+Most insurers allow you to take out legal expenses insurance.
+However, many insurers do not carry out legal assistance themselves, but work with a permanent contractor.
+Who this executor is is always stated in the policy conditions.
+There are three types of legal aid providers active in the Netherlands:

-1. Insurers who only offer legal expenses insurance and no other type of insurance.
-They carry out the legal assistance themselves and do the same for other insurers.
+1. Insurers that only offer legal expenses insurance and no other type of insurance.
+They carry out the legal assistance themselves and also do so for other insurers.
 These are the so-called mono-branch insurers.
 Examples include DAS and Arag.

-2. An executor who only works for one insurer: An independent foundation of an insurer that carries out legal assistance for an insurance company that offers other insurances in addition to the legal expenses insurance.
+2. An executor who only works for one insurer: An independent foundation of an insurer that provides legal assistance for an insurance company that offers other insurances in addition to legal expenses insurance.
 These are the multi-branch insurers.
-Examples of this are Univé Legal Aid and the Achmea Legal Aid Foundation.
+Examples of this are Univé Legal Aid and Stichting Achmea Rechtsbijstand.

-3. A commercial executor who carries out legal assistance for several insurers, but does not offer insurance himself.
-An example of this is SRK.
+3. A commercial executor who provides legal assistance for several insurers, but does not offer insurance himself.
+An example of this is BrandMR.

-This page goes on about insurers, but that also means executors.
+This page is also about insurers, but this also refers to administrators.

-Legal expenses insurance is an insurance in kind.
+The legal expenses insurance is an in-kind insurance.
 This means that the insurer's own lawyers provide legal assistance.
-The customer cannot, without consultation with the insurer and without prior permission, engage his own legal representative and deposit the note thereof with the insurer.
-By working with our own lawyers and lawyers, there is a grip on the quality and insurers limit the costs, so that the premium of the insurance remains affordable.
+The customer cannot engage his own legal representative without consultation with the insurer and without prior permission and submit the invoice to the insurer.
+By working with our own lawyers and lawyers, there is a grip on quality and insurers limit costs, so that the insurance premium remains affordable.

 It is possible that the insurer outsources a file to another legal service provider.
-For example, because there is insufficient capacity at the executor or because he has insufficient expertise about the dispute.
-For this purpose, the insurer works together with so-called network offices.
-With these offices, the insurer makes fixed price and quality agreements.
+For example, because there is insufficient capacity at the contractor or because he or she does not have sufficient expertise about the dispute.
+To this end, the insurer works together with so-called network offices.
+The insurer makes fixed price and quality agreements with these offices.
 The network office must meet the same quality requirements as the insurer's own employees.

-If there is a judicial or administrative procedure, the insurer will contact the customer to tell him how he wants to help him further.
-The insurer will therefore point out to the customer that he may choose a legal expert who works at another office.
-This is called the free choice of legal representative (VKR and popularly called free choice of lawyer).
-In such a case, an insurer reimburses the costs up to a maximum amount.
-These amounts can differ per insurer and expert.
+If there is a legal or administrative procedure, the insurer will contact the customer to tell him how he wants to help them.
+The insurer will therefore point out to the client that he may choose a legal expert who works at another firm.
+This is called the free choice of legal counsellor (VKR and popularly known as free choice of lawyer).
+In such a case, an insurer will reimburse the costs up to a maximum amount.
+These amounts can vary per insurer and expert.
 This is stated in the policy conditions.

-Often the customer can opt for a higher maximum compensation by paying a higher premium.
-If a lawyer is required for the dispute (procedural monopoly cases), the insurer will reimburse a higher fee than if the dispute can also be resolved by an (own) lawyer.
+Often, the customer can opt for a higher maximum reimbursement by paying a higher premium.
+If a lawyer is required for the dispute (litigation monopoly cases), the insurer will reimburse a higher fee than if the dispute can also be resolved by a (private) lawyer.

-As a result, the insurance premium remains affordable and legal assistance is accessible to the largest possible group of Dutch people.
+As a result, the insurance premium remains affordable and legal assistance is accessible to as large a group of Dutch people as possible.

 Je kunt deze video alleen afspelen als je onze marketingcookies accepteert.